roel-kuiper/tofu-sentiment-analysis/README.md

 git clone https://github.com/roel-kuiper/tofu-sentiment-analysis.git
 ```

-The models need to be downloaded, from [this](https://google.com) location, in order for the tool to work.
+The models need to be downloaded, from [this](https://drive.google.com/open?id=17s48ApEm3b6-MvCgT_HDNANQASBH6o27) location, and placed in the predicting directory (!) in order for the tool to work.

 ### Requirements